 ]eco.philia.sym.posion[ takes place around a table in the form of an intimate dinner, where whilst the audio-visual media is used to enhance the immersive atmosphere.
 Through the embodied knowledge that is built collectively and the value of sharing, ]eco.philia.sym.posion[ constructs a new narrative that opposes the dystopian landscape and invites us to imagine a different future.

-Presenting at the Thessaloniki Fringe Festival, May 2024
+Presented at Thessaloniki Fringe Festival, May 2024

 Video & soundscape: Georgia Kalogeropoulou